Torus decomposition and foliation detected slopes: Torus decomposition and rational homology spheres

 Now by Lemma~\ref{lem:reebless}, $\mathcal{F}_r|_G$ is taut.
 We can then further consider the JSJ decomposition of $G$ into Seifert pieces.
 Suppose first that $T$ can be isotoped to some JSJ decomposing torus.
 It is then a classical argument by~\cite{brittenham1997graph} using the minimality of decomposing tori that $\mathcal{F}_r|_T$ must be Reebless.
-Since $\bar{H}_1,...,\bar{H}_m$ are persistent foliar, we can pick some taut foliation of $\bar{H}_i$ intersecting $T_i$ in the rational slope corresponding to $\mathcal{F}_r|_{T_i}$, and glue these $\bar{H}_i$ back to $G_r$.
-Then by the gluing theorem of~\cite{boyer2021slope} (see Remark~\ref{rem:multigluing}), we will eventually obtain a taut foliation $\mathcal{F}_r'$ of $M$ which is $\mathcal{F}_r$ when restricted to $G_r$.
-Now that taut foliation $\mathcal{F}_r'$ intersects $T$ in suspensions, by Lemma~\ref{lem:reebless} the slope of $\mathcal{F}_r'|_{T}$ is what we want.
+Since $\bar{H}_1,...,\bar{H}_m$ are persistently foliar, we can pick some taut foliation of $\bar{H}_i$ intersecting $T_i$ in the rational slope corresponding to $\mathcal{F}_r|_{T_i}$, and glue these $\bar{H}_i$ back to $G_r$.
+Then by the gluing theorem of~\cite{boyer2021slope} (see Remark~\ref{rem:multigluing}), we will eventually obtain a taut foliation $\mathcal{F}_r'$ of $M$ which is $\mathcal{F}_r$ when restricted to $G_r$ (up to blowing up leaves).
+Now that the taut foliation $\mathcal{F}_r'$ intersects $T$ in suspensions, by Lemma~\ref{lem:reebless} the slope of $\mathcal{F}_r'|_{T}$ is what we want.

 Now suppose $T$ is not isotopic to any JSJ decomposing torus.
 We claim again that $T$ can be isotoped to be disjoint from all JSJ tori.
 Suppose not.
-Then $T$ intersects 2 adjacent Seifert pieces $S_1,S_2$ in essential annuli $A_1,A_2$, such that $A_i\subset S_i$ and $A_1,A_2$ share a boundary circle.
-However, each essential annulus in a Seifert manifold can be isotoped to be vertical (\cite{hatcher2007notes} Lemma 1.16), after possibly changing the Seifert fibration.
+Then $T$ intersects 2 adjacent Seifert pieces $S_1,S_2$ in essential annuli $A_1,A_2$, such that $A_i\subset S_i$ ($i=1,2$) and $A_1,A_2$ share a boundary circle.
+However, each essential annulus in a Seifert manifold can be isotoped to be vertical, after possibly changing the Seifert fibration.
 We would then conclude that $S_1$ and $S_2$ share the same vertical slope on the boundary torus they intersect, contradicting the minimality of JSJ decomposition.

 It follows that, $T$ is eventually istoped into some Seifert manifold $S$.
 Then $T$ can be further isotoped to be either horizontal or vertical.
 If $T$ can be isotoped horizontal, then $S=M$ is closed; but then according to Lemma~\ref{lem:bcclosed}, the base orbifold of $S$ is orientable, and thus defines a co-orientation along the fibers, which in turn forces $T$ to be non-separating, leading to a contradiction.
 Hence $T$ can be isotoped vertical.
 Now $T$ further separates $S$ into two Seifert manifolds $S_1, S_2$.
 Suppose $S_1\subset M_1$.